 Lately, I’ve gotten many inquiries about treatments for dark spots, blemishes and other hyperpigmentation on the skin.
 Clearly a problem that no one wants to have.
-I decided to share a quick inexpensive yet effective DIY treatment.
+Indulge in our luxurious French Clay & Turmeric Mask or opt for this quick inexpensive, yet effective DIY treatment.

 Organic Turmeric + Organic Wildflower Honey + Yogurt = problem solved!